ADHS-Tron - MIDI controlled Korg Monotron

 At that time I was not quite sure how I could possibly get the pitches right, I just did not know what the volts/octave definition is for the Monotron.
 After hours of trial and error I came up with this formula that sounded correctly over almost a 3 octave range (the lowest 3 notes always are a bit too low if you tune your Monotron to about 10:00 o’clock):

-Weeks later I found a little mark on the freely available Monotron schematic that probably would have helped a little! ;-)
+Weeks later I found a little mark on the freely available Monotron schematic that might have helped :-O

 whole ribbon Vbe offset